fineanmol/plant-tree/README.md

-🌿 Updated on Thu, 07 Aug 2025 09:54:13 GMT
+🎋 Updated on Thu, 07 Aug 2025 14:16:39 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Code is like humor.
+When you have to explain it, it's bad."